rvagg/archived-pangyp/README.md

 Commands
 --------

-`node-gyp` responds to the following commands:
+`pangyp` responds to the following commands:

 | **Command**   | **Description**
 |:--------------|:---------------------------------------------------------------